decentraland/old-documentation/_posts/sdk-reference/2018-01-07-blockchain-operations.md

 The function requires that you specify an Ethereum wallet address to receive the payment, an ammount for the transaction and a specific currency to use (for example, MANA or ETH).

+If accepted by the user, the function returns the hash number of the transaction that has been started.

 ```tsx